tfchowdhury/Python/README.md

 # Python
-This repository contains the projects on python and assignments from class and my own as well
+This repository contains short python assignments from class and my own as well